timeamolnar/tamaslang.github.io/_posts/2015-03-02-bdd-restapi-development.md

 ```

 ## Summary
-Behaviour driven integration testing of the Rest API helps in rapid application development, facilitates test driven and
+Behaviour driven integration testing of the REST API helps in rapid application development, facilitates test driven and
 contract first interface design.
-Using the described approach makes it really quick to verify the Rest endpoints and application context set up.
+Using the described approach makes it really quick to verify the REST endpoints and application context set up.

 See the full source code of the example application <a href="https://github.com/tamaslang/book-inventory-boot" target="_blank">on my github </a>.